Rubber Mallet Uses: A Guide

 -

-Automotive Repair: In auto body repair, rubber mallets are used to reshape and manipulate metal panels without leaving marks or scratches, ensuring a smooth finish.
+Auto Body Repair: In auto body repair, rubber mallets are used to reshape and manipulate metal panels without leaving scratches, gets a smooth finish.

-These applications highlight the versatility and necessity of rubber mallets in various fields, making them a must-have tool in any toolbox.
+These applications shows the versatility and necessity of rubber mallets in many fields, makes them a must-have tool in any toolbox.

 Rubber mallets has several advantages over metal hammers: